Macroscopic production of highly nuclear-spin-polarized molecules from IR-excitation and photodissociation of molecular beams: Production of spin-polarized H 2 (isotopes) from formaldehyde IR excitation and photodissociation

+where $(eq_J Q)_D,\, d'_J,\, C_H, \, {\rm{and}}\, C_D$ are the quadrupole interaction coupling constant, the nuclear spin-spin interaction coupling constant, the proton and deuteron spin-rotation interaction coupling constants, defined in~\cite{thaddeus}.

 The hyperfine structure of the $1_{11}$ and $1_{10}$ states of CHDO has been studied by Tucker et al.~\cite{tucker}.
-We investigate the polarization dynamics of the $1_{10}$; similar calculations can been done for the $1_{11}$ state.
+We investigate the polarization dynamics of the $1_{10}$.
 Substituting $C_H = -1.43$ kHz, $C_D = 0.11$ kHz given in~\cite{tucker}, $d'_J = -0.54$ kHz which is calculated from molecular geometry (as it is presented in Fig. 2 of~\cite{flygare}), and $(eq_J Q)_D = 17$ kHz, where the $\chi_{aa}$, $\chi_{bb}$, and $\chi_{cc}$ are taken from Table V of~\cite{flygare}.
 Following the polarization scheme presented in Fig.~\ref{fig:sketches}(a), we achieve 21.4\% of population with 100\% deuteron polarization at 7.9 $\rm{\mu s}$ (see Fig.~\ref{fig:CH2O}(c,d)).

-On the other hand, if we aim to produce nuclear-spin-polarized HD molecules, then a combination of the first and second polarization schemes (Fig.~\ref{fig:sketches}) is required.
-Starting with $m_J =2$ ($t=0$), at time $t=t_0$ the population of the $m_J = -1$ state is maximized, and subsequently induce a transition to $J = 0$ in order to maintain the nuclear polarization.
-The $m_J = -1$ state has 100\% nuclear-spin-polarization.
-For the calculation of $t_0$ the hyperfine constants for the $J=2$ state are needed.
+To produce nuclear-spin-polarized HD or DT molecules, a different scheme (Fig.~\ref{fig:sketches}) is required.
+Starting with $m_J {=}2$ ($t{=}0$), at time $t{=}t_{max}$ the population of the $m_J {=} -1$ state is maximized (which has 100\% nuclear-spin-polarization), and is then excited to the $J{=}1$, $m_J {=} +1$ state.
+For the calculation of $t_{max}$ the hyperfine constants for the $J{=}2$ state are needed.
 However, the $C_{H,D}$ values found in the literature~\cite{thaddeus,flygare,tucker} are not consistent and the $M_{gg} ^{H,D}$ have not been measured.
-Thus, we cannot accurately determine $t_0$ unless all the hyperfine constants of CHDO are known.
+Thus, we cannot accurately determine $t_{max}$ unless all the hyperfine constants of CHDO are known.
 The proton spin-rotation constants are particularly required, because they are mainly responsible for the polarization transfer to the proton.
 In the case of D, the corresponding quadrupole coupling interaction is dominating.